CSCfi/fairdata-metax/docs/api/v1/datasets.rst

-.. _rst-describing-and-adding-files:
+.. _rst-describing-and-adding-files-v1:

 Describing files vs. adding and removing files
 -----------------------------------------------

 A distinction needs to be made between *describing* files in a dataset, and *adding or removing* files.
-As explained in the topic :ref:`rst-dataset-versioning`, just editing a dataset's metadata (including the dataset-specific file metadata in fields ``research_dataset.files`` and ``research_dataset.directories``) does not produce new dataset versions, while *adding* new files will produce new dataset versions, as will *removing* files.
+As explained in the topic :ref:`rst-dataset-versioning-v1`, just editing a dataset's metadata (including the dataset-specific file metadata in fields ``research_dataset.files`` and ``research_dataset.directories``) does not produce new dataset versions, while *adding* new files will produce new dataset versions, as will *removing* files.
 Yet, both describing the files, and adding or removing files, happens by inserting objects inside the fields ``research_dataset.files`` and ``research_dataset.directories``, or by removing the same objects when wishing to remove files from a dataset.
 How to know which is which, and what to expect when updating datasets and dealing with files?

 **Adding and describing single files**